Stansted Airport Transit System

 The Stansted Airport Track Transit System (TTS) is a fully automated people mover system which operates within London Stansted Airport in England, United Kingdom.

 The transit system conveys air travellers between the main airport terminal and the departure/arrival gates, which are located some distance from the main terminal in satellite buildings 1 and 2.
 The system operates exclusively "airside", meaning that it can only be accessed by passengers who have first passed through airport security.
 The transit is provided free of charge, with easy access for disabled passengers and is fully electric, much less polluting than the diesel buses that serve the car parks and remote aircraft stands.

-It is planned to decommission and partially demolish the Stansted TTS in the winter of 2026 as part of a redevelopment project, and replace the transit system with pedestrian bridges.
+It is planned to decommission the Stansted TTS in March of 2027 as part of a redevelopment project, and replace the transit system with pedestrian bridges.

 History

 The Stansted Airport Transit System was opened in 1991.
 It was constructed as a result of the decision by the British Airports Authority (BAA) to redevelop the airport with an arrangement of satellite buildings detached from the main terminal.
 The BAA considered several options for conveying passengers safely and rapidly to the airport gates, including moving walkways, tunnels, bridges and bus links, before opting for an automated tracked transit system.
 After opening in 1991 the system, the system initially only served satellite 1.
 It was then extended in 1998 with an additional underground station to serve satellite 2, where it serves gates 20-39.
 The tunnel extends beyond satellite 2 to satellite 3, but trains only use this to change direction and proceed to pick up arriving passengers.
 While satellite 3 is not served by the TTS, there is an unused station below satellite 3.
-This station was built with the intention to serve satellite 3 in the future and to replace the walkway, with area's on the planning application's floor-plans indicating a safeguarded zone for the escalators between gates 48 and 49.
+This station was built with the intention to serve satellite 3 in the future and to replace the walkway, with areas on the planning application's floor-plans indicating a safeguarded zone for the escalators between gates 48 and 49.
 However, once it was later apparent that walking to the satellite would be quicker than taking the transit (due to the lengthy wait at existing stations to allow passengers to alight), the airport decided it was best not to connect it to the system, and the area underneath remains unused and unfurnished, with concrete infill panels covering the floorspace for the intended escalators for departing and arriving passengers.
 It is not accessible to passengers as the only entrance to it is via an outside door which can only be accessed by staff.

 There is an empty tunnel extending beyond satellite 3 to a future satellite 4 where the remote stands are, but it remains empty without tracks and the opening can only be partially seen on satellite imagery at SAT4's intended location.